Elecweb/react-craftform/README.md

     };
 ```

-`errorMessage` will provide corresponding error object in parameter of function.
+`errorMessage` will be provided corresponding error object in parameter of function.
 So you can use it for providing more meaningful error message.

-`validator.minLength` and `validator.maxLength` are also provide error object which have `length` for current length and `minRequired` and `maxRequired` respectively for indicating min length and max length it require
+`validator.minLength` and `validator.maxLength` are also provide error object. you can look at <a href="https://github.com/Elecweb/react-craftform/blob/master/README.md#built-in-validator">here</a>

-## How to handle submit form
+## How to handle form submit

-`withForm` doesn't specify how to handle submit form.
+`withForm` doesn't handle submit form.
 We want you to have full control.

 Provided props to `withForm` component will go to your form component as well.
+So you can add callback for `onSubmit` event via props.

 ```javascript
 const MyForm = (props) => {